"Mac running low on disk space" alert

 Over time, system junk like language files, broken files, traces of removed apps, and library cache builds up, consuming valuable MacBook disk space.
 Removing system junk can help recover a good amount of space.
 What’s more, it can quickly improve system performance.

-The easiest way to remove system junk for me personally is to use CleanMyMac X. This app is notarized by Apple, which makes it trustworthy.
+The easiest way to remove system junk for me personally is to use CleanMyMac.
+This app is notarized by Apple, which makes it trustworthy.
 It has a powerful System Junk Module that removes gigabytes of unnecessary files in just a few clicks.
 Save yourself time and space!
 Try it for free and see if it works for you.
 Follow the instructions below.

 -